 Since WordPress released the 5.9 version to the public on January 25, 2022.
 WordPress introduced a new default theme, Twenty Twenty-Two.
 Twenty Twenty-Two is the block theme that allows you to design the entire site, including the header, footer, and everything in between, with blocks using the Site Editor.
 In previous versions, you could only edit partially, not a Full Site Editing (FSE).

 Block themes have the main benefit that no code is required.
 Well, it sounds good.
-But wait, this block is not perfect.
+But wait, this theme is not perfect.
 In the block themes, you can’t find the Theme Customizer anymore, which it’s a feature only available if you’re using the classic themes.
 Many WordPress users, including us, can’t move on from the Theme Customizer feature.
 With Theme Customizer, you can change your Site Title and Tagline, add classic widgets to a sidebar or footer, create menus, edit your homepage settings, and last but not least, you can add the CSS code in the Additional CSS block.

 This article will show you how to enable the customizer when you’re using a block theme in WordPress.